richardcom/tp/docs/UserGuide.md

 #### Check usage `usage` and `usageBy`

-Checks usage times of a certain book specified by user.
+Checks borrowed times of a certain book specified by user.
 Book is specified by any of the followings:
-* one base index in storage.
+* one-base index in the book list
 * book isbn
 * book name

 Note that `usageBy` commands are less sensitive and you will need to match exactly book name or isbn to get book usage.

+If the index provided is invalid, a message saying `The book index provided is invalid` will be displayed.

+If the book specified by isbn or name is not found, a message saying `The book to check is not found` will be displayed.

+As checking usage is a comparably simple feature, we suppose you can know the syntax of correctly calling of these commands.
+Thus, redundant information will not be provided after you key in invalid input.
+If you need help, please see in the user guide.

 ##### By its index in the current list
 Format: